AutoEZ: Collected Short Examples Part 10

 Be aware that the final value selected for A may vary in the last digit for different optimizer runs at the same frequency.
 That's because the optimizer rounds calculated SWR values to 3 decimal places.
 So if one value of insulation thickness produces a calculated SWR of 1.3408 and another thickness calculates out to SWR 1.3407, the optimizer will not waste time trying to distinguish between the two.

 The only thing left for you to do is return to the Wires tab and type in the numeric value that is now shown for the 20m band, replacing the "=A" formula with explicit digits.
-If you have measured SWR curves for other bands you can put the "=A" formula in the new band position you wish to adjust, return to the Optimize tab and change the frequency to that of the measured SWR dip on the new band, and click Start again.
+If you have measured SWR curves for other bands you can put the "=A" formula in the new band position you wish to adjust, change the tape lengths on the Variables tab to match what they were for the SWR measurement on the new band, return to the Optimize tab and change the frequency to that of the measured SWR dip on the new band, and click Start again.
 When the optimizer finishes this time, again replace the "=A" formula on the Wires tab with the actual calculated digits.
 When you have no more bands to adjust clear (via the Delete keyboard key) A and its descriptive comment since that variable is no longer being used.

 There is one caveat when using the optimizer to adjust the insulation thickness values.
 For very small thicknesses, typically found on 6m, while working through different values the optimizer may try a negative value.
 That will stop the process since the temporary model that would normally be sent to EZNEC for calculation is now invalid; it has a negative insulation thickness.